+Participation

-Participation You are expected to engage actively in class discussion.
+You are expected to engage actively in class discussion.
 Please be civil to other members of the class, and actively keep dialog open.
 If you cannot remain civil, you will be asked to leave and will be counted absent.

+Tech

+When in synchronous class sessions, please use the technology to enhance the class, not distract from it.
+Please keep video on when possible and engage actively in class discussions.

+Late Assignments

-Tech You are encouraged to use technology to help you learn.
-Please make sure that tech (cell phones, laptops, class computers, etc.) are used to Late daily assignments will not be accepted.
-Late major projects will add to class content, not to distract from it.
-Late Assignments only be accepted with prior approval.
+Late daily assignments will not be accepted.
+Late major projects will only be accepted with prior approval.
 Except in extreme cases, late major projects will lose 10% per day until they are turned in.

+Responses

-Responses Reading and other responses are due no later than 60 minutes before class time.
+Reading and other responses are due no later than 60 minutes before class time.
 Please read carefully, complete assignments, and come to class ready to discuss what you've prepared.